kristoji/raytracing_in_one_weekend_in_cuda/README.md

 ### Scenery

 In order to change the scenery, you can directly change the *create_world* where all the objects are defined.
-You can also find some examples in the data/samples-code folder.
+You can also find some examples in the *data/samples-code* folder or in the *report/source/figures/*.